gebob19/EyeTracking/README.md

+The main motivating reason for me to start this project was the importance of assistive technology for those with disabilities.
+This research pushes forward efforts to provide eye tracking software for the public at no cost, using only a mobile device.

 # GazeCapture Dataset

 The problem was to create a neural network which given an image of a user looking at their phone (from the front-facing camera) would predict where a user was looking on their phone.